shanepeckham/ContainersOnAzure_IntroLab/README.md

 Any changes the (in this Python example) to the app.py file will trigger another build and deployment to the Kubernetes environment.

-### View container telemtry in Application Insights
+### View container telemetry in Application Insights

 The container we have deployed writes simple events to Application Insights with a time stamp but we could write much richer metrics.
 Application Insights provides a number of prebuilt dashboards to view application statistics alongside a query tool for getting deep custom insights.
 For the purposes of this intro we will simply expose the custom events we have tracked, namely the commit to the Azure CosmosDB.